spectrocloud/librarium/content/docs/04-clusters/03-edge/10-palette-canvos.md

 Ensure to save the **.arg** file after your edits.

-Next, create a **user-data** file containing the login credentials for Edge hosts and a token to allow Edge hosts to register themselves with Palette automatically.
+Next, create a **user-data** file containing the login credentials for edge hosts and a token to allow edge hosts to register themselves with Palette automatically.

 ## Create a Registration Token
-Palette 3.4 onwards, a registration token created by the Tenant admin, is now *required* for pairing an Edge host with Palette.
+Palette 3.4 onwards, a registration token created by the Tenant admin, is now *required* for pairing an edge host with Palette.
 Palette offers three registration methods: auto, manual, and QR code.
+This guide uses the auto-registration method.
 Refer to the [Register Edge Host](https://docs.spectrocloud.com/clusters/edge/site-deployment/site-installation/edge-host-registration) documentation for more details.

 Log in to [Palette](https://console.spectrocloud.com), and switch to the Tenant admin view.